Bastiantkt/Windows-Dual-Boot-Without-USB/README.md

 This will copy the necessary boot files to the EFI partition.

+4.2 Configure the Bootloader to get the old Menu like Windows 7

+`bcdedit /set bootmenupolicy legacy`

 ## 5. Restart the System

 Finally, reboot the system to complete the installation process.